-Keep your dogs microchip number and microchip database phone number in a safe place!
-I have added my dog to my mobile phone contacts and have included along with her microchip number and database contact info, my insurance policy number with the contact number and the local dog wardens numbers.
+Keep your dogs/cats microchip number and microchip database phone number in a safe place!
+Add your dog to your mobile phone contacts and include along with their microchip number and database contact info, insurance policy number with the contact number and the local dog wardens numbers.

 * Neuter your pet as this can reduce the likelihood of roaming and make them less attractive to pet thieves.
 Dogs are likely to be sold on if neutered but used for breeding if not!

 * Make sure your pet is wearing a collar with an ID tag and that it is up to date.
 It is a legal requirement for a dog to have an ID tag with your name and address on it.
 We also recommend including your mobile phone number on any ID tag as this can help reunite you with your pet quickly should they ever get lost.